en

 Ongoing Shariah Compliance Regular audits or reviews by the Shariah board to ensure compliance throughout the lifecycle of the instrument.

-Regulatory Compliance Adherence to the listing exchange's rules and regulations, including disclosure requirements, risk assessments, and governance standards.
+Regulatory Compliance Adherence to the exchange's listing rules and regulations, including disclosure requirements, risk assessments, and governance standards.

 Structured products and investment funds provide investors with unique and often customized solutions to diversify portfolios and manage risk.
 Listing these products on our platform offers a gateway to broader exposure, growth, and access to diversified investments.